ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 pinning and not consider an item delivered until it receives a confirmation.

-In the cases 3, 4, and 5, we assume that the webserver(s) or trusted auditor in question is either experiencing an operational failure, or being attacked.
+In the cases 3, 4, and 5, we assume that the HTTPS server(s) or trusted auditor in question is either experiencing an operational failure, or being attacked.
 In both cases, a client SHOULD retain the data for later submission (subject to Private Browsing or other